ice-bergtech/kr8/docs/godoc/kr8-types.md

 <a name="Kr8ClusterJsonnet"></a>
 ## type [Kr8ClusterJsonnet](<https://github.com:icebergtech/kr8/blob/main/pkg/kr8_types/kr8_types.go#L24-L31>)

 The specification for a clusters.jsonnet file.
 This describes configuration for a cluster that kr8 should process.
-TODO: jsonschema
+TODO: jsonschema.

 ```go
 type Kr8ClusterJsonnet struct {